Sizan2408/Portfolio/README.md

 ## Education
--University of Chittagong:
+- University of Chittagong:
--BBA - Accounting,
+- BBA - Accounting,
--Jan 2020 - June 2025
+- Jan 2020 - June 2025

--Govt.
+- Govt.
 Commerce College,Chittagong:
--Higher Secondary Certificate,
+- Higher Secondary Certificate,
--Business Studies,
+- Business Studies,
--2017 - 2019
+- 2017 - 2019

--Nasirabad Govt.
+- Nasirabad Govt.
 High School:
--Secondary School Certificate,
+- Secondary School Certificate,
--Business Studies
+- Business Studies
--2016 - 2017
+- 2016 - 2017

 ## Certificates
 The best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result.
 Here's a list of the ones I have (in reverse-chronological order, with the date of completion in brackets):